(Original post 7/21, updated 12/23)

 Beliefs/Identity/The story we tell ourselves - those are thoughts we’ve just thought time and again that have become ingrained.
 Some of our beliefs and identities are core values that we hold deeply; others are actually assumptions that hold us.
 To begin the teasing out process, we need to recognize that the ladder often collapses between observations and beliefs.

 By telescoping the ladder back out and climbing up one rung at a time, we can start to unravel the beliefs that may be limiting, erroneous, or that we just want to change.
+Stop and get out something to write on.
 First, note the observations, selected data, the assigned meaning of the data, the assumptions and conclusions you draw.
 Now start to challenge yourself at each rung until you poke some holes in your belief.
-Look for data that was missed.
-Is their evidence pointing in the opposite direction that was dismissed?
-Look for 5 other ways to interpret the data than the meaning you assign to it.
+Look for data that was missed and not included?
+Is there evidence pointing in the opposite direction that was dismissed?
+Look for 5 other ways to interpret the data, other than the meaning you automatically assign to it.
 What assumptions are you making?
 Challenge the validity of the assumption.
-What are other ways to look at it?
+What are other possibilities?
 How could your conclusion be different?
 How and why might someone else see it differently?
 If you are a spiritual person, how might God see it?

 Once you poke a couple of holes in the basis for the belief, then you’re more open to embracing a new belief – begin to build those new neuropathways - visualizing the new future version of yourself living transformed.
 Have some mantras you can say.
 (My current favorite: “I’m right where I’m supposed to be.”)
 Practice thinking new thoughts on purpose.
+Practice ladder thoughts.
+(Learn more about those).
 It’ll take patience, persistence, and understanding that it will feel hard.
 But then, one day, you’ll exit the cocoon with wings.

 Have a joy-filled week!
 Tonya